mat-0/uk.thechels.cod/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The bike detection camera is misaligned and is looking into the trees, 23rd November :- [8455384](https://www.fixmystreet.com/report/8455384)
 - Large pothole, 23rd November :- [8455375](https://www.fixmystreet.com/report/8455375)
 - The whole road is full of potholes and poor repairs making the length of the road bumpy and uneven, 23rd November :- [8455296](https://www.fixmystreet.com/report/8455296)
 - Speed Camera Sign going to Apperley needed for Enforcement, 23rd November :- [8454951](https://www.fixmystreet.com/report/8454951)